Quiana (Childress) Daniels

 • Determined that she would not be a “statistic,” she went on to become a 1st-generation college student & graduated in the top 1% of her university class.
 At her graduation ceremony, the 1st African-American former First Lady Michelle Obama singled Quiana out for her ability to overcome great adversity and still achieve high academic success.

 Quiana has been interviewed on various news channel, such as CNN and ABC, and featured in numerous newspapers and magazines, including St. Louis American and Carolina Woman Magazine.
-She is a member of the Delta Upsilon Omega graduate chapter of Alpha Kappa Alpha Sorority, Inc and Women’s University Club of Seattle.
+She is a member of the Delta Upsilon Omega graduate chapter of Alpha Kappa Alpha Sorority, Inc. She currently serves her community as a Commissioner on the Nursing Care Quality Assurance Commission (NCQAC) aka Washington State Board of Nursing that is responsible for nurse licensing and regulation under the state of Washington's Office of the Governor and a King County Board of Health member that sets county-wide policies and regulations to protect and promote the health of over 2 million residents of King County, WA.
 Recipient of several research grants from institutions, such as NASA, Yale, and NIEHS/NIH, Quiana is also a published scientific author in the American Journal of Physiology in lung transplant rejection.
-She is a high honors nursing graduate from the University of Arkansas-Pulaski Technical College.
-She is a Chancellor’s Medallion recipient and summa cum laude graduate with her Bachelors of Science in Biology degree from the University of Arkansas at Pine Bluff and holds a Graduate Certificate in Health Sciences from Meharry Medical College.
+She is a high honors nursing graduate from the University of Arkansas-Pulaski Technical College and Lower Columbia College's Nursing Excellence Award recipient.
+She is a Chancellor’s Medallion recipient and summa cum laude graduate with her Bachelor of Science in Biology degree from the University of Arkansas at Pine Bluff and holds a Graduate Certificate in Health Sciences from Meharry Medical College.

 Quiana currently resides in the suburbs of Seattle, Washington.

-She enjoys teaching, travelling, real estate investing, and line dancing.
+She enjoys teaching, travelling, writing, real estate investing, and line dancing.